Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral: The Cubic Matrioshka Algorithm: Applications to

 \,

-Due to their explicit character, GT-shadows provide an interesting tool for our Cubic Matrioshka Algorithm.
-GT-shadows are defined in terms of their action on the profinite completion of the braid group $\widehat{B}_4$.
+Due to their explicit character, $\GT$-shadows provide an interesting tool for our Cubic Matrioshka Algorithm. $\GT$-shadows are defined in terms of their action on the profinite completion of the braid group $\widehat{B}_4$.
 These objects can be organized into a hierarchy, where each level refines the approximation of $\GT$ elements.

 \,